pariay/Selective-Summary/README.md

 - WordNet lexical database which is part of the NLTK corpus (link: https://www.nltk.org/install.html).

 - Install Python in your system, and install python engine in Matlab.

+  After installing Python (), in order to install python engine in Matlb follow these steps or check Matlab documantation:

-  To do so, (a) you need to find your matlabroot (type 'matlabroot' in Matlab command window). (b) Then open command prompt (run as  administrator) and type: >> cd "matlabroot\extern\engines\python". (c) Now type: >> python setup.py install .
+  (a) you need to find your matlabroot (type 'matlabroot' in Matlab command window).

+  (b) Then open command prompt (run as  administrator) and type: >> cd "matlabroot\extern\engines\python".

+  (c) Now type: >> python setup.py install .

 **Please cite this paper if you use this code in your publication:**